 Does taking azelastine increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
 Studies have not been done to see if azelastine increases the chance of miscarriage.

-Does taking azelastine in the first trimester increase the chance of birth defects?
+Does taking azelastine increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Studies have not been done to see if azelastine could increase the chance of having a pregnancy with a birth defect.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Studies have not been done in humans to see if azelastine could increase the chance of having a pregnancy with a birth defect.

-Animal studies that used doses of azelastine that would be used in humans have not shown an increased risk for birth defects.
+Animal studies that used doses of azelastine that would be used in humans have not shown an increased chance for birth defects.

-Does taking azelastine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking azelastine in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if azelastine causes long-term problems in behavior or learning problems.
+Studies have not been done to see if azelastine can cause behavior or learning issues for the child.

 When used in eye drop form, the amount of the azelastine absorbed is small, and is not expected to cause any problems in breastfed infants.
 When used as directed for a few days, azelastine nasal spray would also not be expected to cause any adverse effects in breastfed infants.
+Because azelastine tastes bitter, the baby may reject breastfeeding.
 If the nasal spray is used in larger doses or for more than a few days, it may cause drowsiness and other effects in the infant.
-It may also lower milk supply, especially when used with pseudoephedrine or before breastfeeding is well established.
-Because azelastine tastes bitter, the baby may reject breastfeeding.
+It may also lower milk supply, especially when used with a medication called pseudoephedrine or before breastfeeding is well established.
 Antihistamines that do not cause drowsiness (non-sedating) are preferred alternatives.
-Be sure to talk to your health care provider about all of your breastfeeding questions.*
+If you suspect the baby has any symptoms (such as drowsiness), contact the child’s healthcare provider.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a man takes azelastine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes azelastine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?